rbrock44/1705-David/README.md

 # 1705-David

-This project is to showcase a house (1705 David) to potential renters

-# 1705-David

 > This project hosts links and descriptions of software projects I've created <br/>
 > [Live - 1705 David Website](https://1705-david.ryan-brock.com/)